 How can I keep my pets safe from coyotes at home?

 Keep them indoors when not with you on leash.
 Pets kept indoors (no pet doors) are safe.
-Pets allowed to roam free (such as cats) and even in your yard are not.
-But dogs need to go outside to use the bathroom at the very least, and feral caretakers aren’t going to bring their feral cats inside.
+Pets allowed to roam free (such as cats) even in a fenced yard are not.
+But dogs go outside to use the bathroom, and feral caretakers aren’t going to bring their feral cats inside.
 So here are some more tips to protect you pets at home from coyotes:

 Clear brush and vegetation.
 Remove habitat for small animals that may attract coyotes and to remove areas where coyotes can hide while stalking their prey.

 Install cat posts.
 You can install one or more 7-foot or higher posts with a platform at the top for cats to use as an escape from coyotes.
 The posts need to be made of a material that the cats can climb, like tree bark, sisal rope, or outdoor carpet.
-When being chased by a predator a cat can climb the post and sit on the platform until it is safe to descend and the coyote is gone.
+When being chased by a predator a cat can hopefully climb the post and sit on the platform until the coyote is gone.

 Remove items that will attract coyotes: